digital-science/dimensions-gbq-lab/mkdocs/src-docs/tutorials/01-connection.md

 2. **Use a local Jupyter environment and your personal credentials.** This option requires you to install the Google Cloud SDK in order to authenticate.
 It is the best option if you want to work locally and/or have other Python libraries or services that you need to access.
 3. **Use a local Jupyter environment and a service account.** This option is really a variance on the option 2, for those users that must use a service account.

-NOTE All of these options require you to first set up a [GCP project](https://docs.dimensions.ai/bigquery/gcp-setup.html#projects) (as you haven't done it already) and provide your project ID.
+NOTE All of these options require you to first set up a [GCP project](https://docs.dimensions.ai/bigquery/gcp-setup.html#projects) (if you haven't done it already) and provide your project ID.
 E.g.:

 ```python